Matthew-D-Johnston/js225/js229_study_guide.md

   You've already seen examples of static methods on built-in JavaScript constructors. `Object.assign`, `Array.isArray`, and `Date.now` are all examples of static methods.

-* You may sometimes here such methods described as _class methods_.
+* You may sometimes hear such methods described as _class methods_.
 However, in JavaScript, that's a bit of a misnomer.
 Instead, you should call such methods **static methods**.

-*

 #### Prototype objects